ghc/ghc/docs/users_guide/glasgow_exts.rst

 specify finer distinctions that GHC no longer makes.
 (They should really elicit a deprecation warning, but they don't, purely to avoid the need to library authors to change their old flags specifications.)

+Also the :extension:`RankNTypes` is not compatible with :extension:`AllowAmbiguousTypes`.

 .. _univ: